Job Market Paper:

 Working Papers:

-Democratization and Political Responsiveness: Evidence from Indonesian Villages
+Democratization and Political Responsiveness: Evidence from Indonesian Villages - under review

 Press: World Bank Development Impact Blog